Grady Little: Los Angeles Dodgers (2006–2007)

 Little spent 2004 and 2005 as a consultant, instructor, and scout with the Chicago Cubs.
 On December 8, 2005, after an organizational shakeup that resulted in the dismissal of both manager Jim Tracy and general manager Paul DePodesta, the Los Angeles Dodgers turned to Little to be the team's seventh manager since its 1958 move to Los Angeles.
 As manager of the Dodgers, Little was reunited with several players from the 2002–2003 Boston Red Sox teams, including pitcher Derek Lowe, third baseman Bill Mueller, and shortstop-turned-first baseman Nomar Garciaparra.
 Little and new general manager Ned Colletti were widely credited for bringing a fresh outlook to a team that had been wracked by instability over the previous decade.
 The Dodgers won 88 games in 2006 and earned the NL wild-card spot in the playoffs during Little's first season; however, they were swept by the New York Mets in the NLDS.
 Plagued by injuries to several key players and fielding a lineup loaded with youngsters, the Dodgers failed to reach the playoffs in 2007.

 Dodgers general manager Ned Colletti initially confirmed that Little would return as manager of the ballclub in 2008.
 However, Little appeared hesitant to do so after Colletti partly blamed him and his staff for the Dodgers' disappointing 2007 season.
 Little failed to contact Colletti for over two weeks.
-This resulted in Colletti entering into a tentative agreement with Joe Girardi, and when it fell through, negotiations with Joe Torre.
+This resulted in Colletti entering into a tentative agreement with Joe Girardi, and when it fell through, negotiations with Joe Torre began.
 Citing personal reasons, Little subsequently resigned on October 30, 2007.